Everything you need to know about FTTC

 nbn plans to deliver FTTC to over one million premises around Australia by 2020, with 400,000 of those currently serviced by Optus's Hybrid Fibre coaxial (HFC) network.
 FTTC will also replace planned FTTN installations in semi-rural areas where the cost of building an FTTN cabinet is impractical.

 You can check your NBN availability using our NBN tracker.

 FTTC trials are currently underway in Melbourne and Sydney, with a nationwide launch slated for mid-2018.

 Grammar fans will recognise that in Australian English the correct spelling of the stone edging to a pavement is "kerb", not "curb", which is a North American variant that also means "to restrain". nbn says that it has stuck with the North American spelling because FTTC is "already a globally-understood acronym with its own definition".

 Latest broadband headlines

-Telstra and Optus land in legal hot water as NBN Co takes Fixed Wireless off the boil in our roundup of the week's NBN news.
+More ISPs are offering NBN plans across the country in our roundup of all the week's NBN news.
 Read more…

 The latest broadband offers on finder